uber/Cadence-Docs/src/blog/_posts/2023-03-31-community-spotlight-march-2023.md

 Please see below for a roundup of the highlights:

 ## Cadence at Open Source Summit, North America ##
-We are very pleased to let you know that a talk on Cadence has been accepted for the Linux Foundation's Open Source Summit, North America
+We are very pleased to let you know that a talk on Cadence has been accepted for the Linux Foundation's [Open Source Summit, North America](https://events.linuxfoundation.org/open-source-summit-north-america/) in Vancouver on 10th - 12th May 2023.

-The talk called ????? will be given by  [Ender Demirkaya](https://www.linkedin.com/in/enderdemirkaya/).
-If you are planning to attend the Open Source Summit then please don't forget to attend the talk and catch up with Ender.
+The talk called [Cadence: The New Open Source Project for Building Complex Distributed Applications](https://ossna2023.sched.com/event/1K5B1) will be given by [Ender Demirkaya](https://www.linkedin.com/in/enderdemirkaya/) and [Emrah Seker](https://www.linkedin.com/in/emrahseker/) If you are planning to attend the Open Source Summit then please don't forget to attend the talk and take time catch up with Ender and Emrah!

 ## Community Activity ##
 Our Slack #support channel has been very active over the last few months as we continue to get an continual stream of questions.
 Here are the stats: